All Episodes

 The public has been begging for less immigration overall.

-Nobody wants it to go up, and I believe it's been a consistent majority saying, no, fewer, fewer, fewer immigrants we've taken in enough.
+And I believe it's been a consistent majority saying, no, fewer, fewer, fewer immigrants.

 America needs a break.

-We have taken, as I describe in Adios America, um, for the past several decades, America has taken in more refugees than the entire rest of the world combined.
+We have taken, as I describe in Adios America, for the past several decades, America has taken in more refugees than the entire rest of the world combined.

 Our country is not a battered woman's shelter.